TechPmCareerPath/AI_Job_Search_Center/README.md

 You have probably seen job search tools that can help you search for jobs, update your resume, and apply for jobs.
 Rather than a tool to automate the boring
 "Find job posting -> Apply for job -> Repeat" loop, what about a job search **PLAN** with dynamic, weekly goals **YOU CHOOSE** and **DETAILED ADVICE** to keep you motivated along the way?

-**I created AI Job Search Center since it mirrors the job search plan I've been giving my coaching clients.**
+**I created AI Job Search Center since it mirrors the job search plan I've been giving my coaching clients.** It also includes elements of **gamification** to offer job seekers ongoing encouragement and support momentum.

 <img width="1825" height="780" alt="AI_Job_Search_Center_homepage" src="https://github.com/user-attachments/assets/e9419d51-7d4b-411f-9873-b9e476a665c9" />